 Barry: Edmund Hartzell is a musician and piano teacher offering piano lessons in Barry to students of all learning abilities.
 His qualifications and achievements include MMus Baylor University, BMus Royal College of Music, Grade 8 ABRSM, GRADE 8 LCM and Dip LCM.
 These qualifications enable Edmund to be capable of teaching piano up to a very high level.

-Belfast: Simon Burrowes is a professional piano teacher based in Belfast, helping students of beginner to intermediate levels to progress on the piano.
+Belfast: Abbie Burrowes is a professional piano teacher based in Belfast, helping students of beginner to intermediate levels to progress on the piano.
 You can find out more about his lessons by visiting Piano Lessons Belfast.

 Bristol: Andrew Ford is a mobile piano teacher based in Bristol, England.
 As a multi-instrumentalist he has been able to build courses of lessons for his students that draw on many different musical genres and inspirations, providing a holistic approach to learning music to his students.
 Visit Piano Lessons Bristol to find out more about Andrew’s mobile piano lessons.